Path-of-Terraria/wiki-content/Gear/Talisman.md

 # Talismans

 Talismans are offhands that provide increased summon damage for your character.
-Quivers primarily offer a source of Chance to Not Consume Ammo.
-This works with any type of ammo.
+Late game talismans may also increase your maximum minion count.

-There are specific affixes that can only roll on Quivers.
+There are specific affixes that can only roll on Talismans.
 See info on that below.

 ### Base Types